The Great Muskoka Paddling Experience is pleased to host ....

 Pre race information meeting 8:30am

 Online only in advance.
-[Online registration will open July and ends early September]
+[Online registration will open July 23rd and ends September 11th]

 Maximum of 20 participating North Canoes.
 Dragon Boats and Warcanoes (C15) are welcomed.

 Start and Finish Line: in front of Annie Williams Memorial Park.

 There is a slight and very manageable river current of 1-2km/hr.
 After a heavy rainstorm, this can increase to be a consideration.